 What's Africa without a safari?
 While a game drive is not what we traditionally think of as a safari, within a few hours, if you're lucky, you can spot big game in their natural surroundings.

 Pieter Kemp drove us into the veld where we were treated to seeing various antelope, white rhino, zebra and giraffe.
-We couldn't have been more excited at our luck!

 Later we went into town for some shopping - metal work.
 See Mark, Vicky and Cheri, or rather visit their homes soon for a treat!